atari-monk/battleship-js/docs/log.md

   feat(fleet_grid): refactor FleetService to use new coordinate conversion utility and improve ship placement logic feat(fleet_grid): inverse if, order methods
 - This class enables custom placing of the fleet
+3. PlacementValidator class fix to standard, read, what it does
+- 20 min
+- 20:14 -
+- feat(fleet_grid): enhance PlacementValidator with self commenting methods -

-x.
-PlacementValidator class fix to standard
+- FleetService class fix to standard
 x.
 ShipPreview class fix to standard